 What to know about Georgia's Senate race and Herschel Walker's abortion allegation

-What to know about Georgia's Senate race and Herschel Walker's abortion allegationget the free app

 Herschel Walker, the Republican running to unseat incumbent Democratic Sen. Raphael Warnock in Georgia, this week denied reports that he had paid for a woman's abortion in 2009.